parasite24/Post-Harvest-Loss/README.md

 To run:

-- Open the file "post_harvest_loss.ipynb" inside code folder in your jupyter notebook and run all the cells by Shift + Enter, from top to bottom.
+- Open the file "post_harvest_loss.ipynb" in your jupyter notebook and run all the cells by Shift + Enter, from top to bottom.